nats-io/nats-site/README.md

 ```

 ### Date
 The date timestamp should be the exact time you ran the command to create the new blog entry.
-If you need to change it make sure you follow the same convention that is already there. `date = "2015-11-05T11:45:03-08:00"`
+If you need to change it make sure you follow the same convention that is already there. `date = "2015-11-05T11:45:03-08:00"`.
+The date cannot be in the future.

 ### Tags
 For Tags, you can add as many tags as you feel are needed and they can be anything: